 How do you deal with a mean son?

-First, I will control my emotion.
+First, I will control my emotions.
 Then, make sure he is safe and comfortable to vent his emotional feelings.
 Try to give him advice and teach him the consequences of his disrespectful actions.

 What do you do when your child is mean to you?